atolab/cdds/docs/GettingStartedGuide/helloquickworld.rst

 The writer event related to the discovery is :code:`publication matched`.
 This means that doing the following will block the HelloquickworldPublisher until a reader that matches the publication is detected within 30 seconds.
-The number of triggered entities are returned by the wait, so if 0 is returned, you know it timed out.
+The number of triggered entities are returned by the wait.
+So, for example, if 0 is returned, it means that the wait timed out.
 ::

     dds_return_t ret;